RoboOmniSim/Robostudio/README.md

 ```

 #### Train 2dgs and obtain mesh
 You can follow the instruction from https://github.com/hbb1/2d-gaussian-splatting
-We will merge this part to our wheels after the PR of nerfstudio with 2dgs merged

 #### Fix orientation
 Since the result of colmap is not necessary axis-aligned